Paul-Omondi-Oliech/monty/README.md

-my solution to monyty project
+my solution to monty project